Develop and Deploy a Python API with Kubernetes and Docker

 6. We finally exposed port 5000, since our app will use this port, and we launched the python command with our app.py as an argument.
 This will start the API when the container starts.

-After creating the Dockerfile, we need to build it using an image name and a tag of our choice.
+After creating the Dockerfile, we must build it using an image name and a tag.
 In our case, we will use "weather" as a name and "v1" as a tag:

 docker build -t weather:v1 .